 Buyers guide: how to choose a body scrub

-While you might think it’s all hype, in fact body scrubs really do work.
-They buff or dissolve dead skin cells, creating smoother skin that absorbs moisturiser more effectively.
+While you might think it’s all hype, in fact, body scrubs really do work.
+They buff or dissolve dead skin cells, creating smoother skin that absorbs moisturizer more effectively.
 They can also help with certain skin conditions such as acne or keratosis pilaris.

 When choosing an exfoliator, there are a few things to consider: